Page Content

 A pharmacist must attend pharmacy school and earn a Pharm.D. degree.
 The Pharm.D. degree takes four years to complete and requires at least two years of undergraduate college study.
 Many students enter the program with three or more years of college and may even have a bachelor's degree.

 Internships and introductory pharmacy practice experiences give students hands-on skills and an in-depth look at pharmaceutical services.
-Advanced pharmacy practice experiences, or rotations, help student pharmacists appl0y knowledge they learned in school to the real world.
+Advanced pharmacy practice experiences, or rotations, help student pharmacists apply the knowledge they learned in school to the real world.

 After graduating with a Pharm.D. degree, many pharmacists choose to complete a postgraduate residency training program.
-This year-long program gives students the opportunity to apply the skills learned in pharmacy school to real patients and situations.
+This year-long program allows students to apply the skills learned in pharmacy school to real patients and situations.

 Pharmacists who complete a postgraduate year one residency can work as a clinical pharmacist in a hospital.
 Pharmacists who go on to complete the postgraduate year two residency can focus on a specialty such as critical care or oncology.